XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 #### Oracle Aggregation

-`get_aggregate_price` API retrieves the aggregate price of the PriceOracle.
+`get_aggregate_price` API calculates the aggregate price of the specified PriceOracle's. `get_aggregate_price` returns three types of price statistics - average, median, and trimmed median if `trim` parameter is included in the API.

 API fields are: